PierreMasselot1/STLstuff/README.md

 # STLstuff
+⚠️ Project is on hold for now, busy with other thing but might get back to it if Thingiverse keeps being unreliable

 The goal of this project is to create a 3D file hosting website, ... or learn more about web dev while failing at that.